 Category Archives: Aya Gooin’ Down De Mont?

 I’ve been blogging for over a decade now.
 My first attempt, which included the initial incarnation of the Brief Biography of God, appeared on my MySpace page around 2007.
-I immediately fell in love with the medium–it was the perfect … Continue reading
+I immediately fell in love with the medium — it was … Continue reading

 I’ve referred to guest blogger Glenn Williams many times in the Aya Gooin’ Down De Mont? blogs.
 Now it’s time to meet him in person.
 One of my oldest and dearest friends, Glenn grew up in Evington just a few … Continue reading